cmmichaelwork/TwitterCypher/README.md

 # TwitterCypher
-Decrypts first lawyer cypher of tweets to get the message with Iphone 8 formatting when user views feeds with Microsoft or other phones in non side mode.
+Decrypts first lawyer cypher of tweets to get the message with Iphone 8 formatting when user views feeds Microsoft or other phones in non side mode.